kylechua/faers-toolkit/README.md

 python3 dbcleanup.py
 ```

 The FAERS dataset contains cases which have received multiple entries.
-This is because each unique submission of a case is added into FAERS, including followup reports from the same patient/drugs/adverse events combination.
-Thus, we are given multiple versions of each case.
 By the FDA's recommendation, this script removes all old versions of each case.
-This leaves only the latest version of each case, which represents the most current information.
+In FAERS, this will consider the "caseid" and "caseversion" attributes and keep only the case with the highest (most recent) version number.
+In AERS, this will consider the version with the highest "ISR" as the most recent.
+For cases existing in both FAERS and AERS, the AERS cases are eliminated by default.

-Note: This does not account for duplicate entries in that the same report was submitted multiple times (e.g., if both a patient and their doctor submitted a report to FAERS).
+Note: This does not account for all duplicate entries in the database.
 The existence of these entries is an inherent flaw in FAERS which should be taken into consideration when using FAERS data for statistical analysis.